 In September 2015, the Sustainable Development Goals replaced the Millennium Development Goals as the international policy framework for socio-economic development and poverty reduction.

-In this year the Broadband Commission reassessed its targets to align with the SDGs, recognizing the importance of broadband in achieving all 17 goals.
+In this year the Broadband Commission reassessed its targets to align with the SDGs, recognizing broadband as a fundamental element for achieving all 17 goals.

 5 State of Broadband Reports

 16 Working Group Reports

 Moonshot for Africa

 In 2020, the Broadband Commission celebrated its 10 year Anniversary by publishing a Special Edition of its flagship State of Broadband Report, in which it reexamines its policy recommendations and purpose.

 In response to the COVID19 pandemic the Commission collaborated to produce the Agenda for Action, initiatives and applications to address the crisis.

 Finally, the Universal Connectivity Goal was established in the Commission's newly released Universal Connectivity Manifesto.

 With over 50 Commissioners representing international organizations, the private sector, governments and civil society, the Commission continues its work to realize its goal of Universal Connectivity.